YYL7/Projects/Data Mining Project/README.md

 For “diag_1”, we sort the column to nine different groups includes: Circulatory,  Injury, Respiratory, Digestive, Diabetes, Musculoskeletal, Genitourinary, Neoplasms and Others(groups less than 3.5% of instances) by using icd9 codes.

+2.4 Data Summary

+After performing the above operation, we were left with 69667 instances with 21 features for further analysis.

-Lables: Total number of 0 instance: 63500; Total number of 1 instance: 6167
+Lables: Total number of lable 0 instance: 63500; Total number of lable 1 instance: 6167.

 # 3. Algorithms